Wordclock/firmware/README.md

   and better adopted to the Wordclock project and is officially supported from here on out.

+- **Logging:** A new logging facility was added.
+It is possible to enable the logging of modules during runtime, making it easier to get information about an issue without the requirement to recompile the firmware.
+This is also tightly integrated into the *UART protocol* and hence is a powerful approach for any debugging purposes.

 Refer to the [commit logs][4] for a full list of changes.

 ## HARDWARE REQUIREMENTS